fredericGette/wp81debug/README.md

 ![usage](Capture01.PNG)
 Each line has the format H.L P S
-Where H.L are the [high and low DateTime](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime) at the moment of the reading of message.
+Where H.L are the [high and low DateTime](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime) at the moment of the reading of the message.
 P is the ID of the process.
 And S is the message.